-Explore the woods and waters of the Rangeley Lakes Region with fellow paddling enthusiasts.
-Choose from day trips for all backgrounds and skill levels and spend the day on the water, then gather afterwards for a paddle party in Rangeley Maine.
+Explore the woods and waters of the Rangeley Lakes Region with fellow paddling enthusiasts during the weekend of June 19-21.
+Enjoy one of the many day trips or clinics offered on Saturday then gather Sunday for a paddle party in Rangeley, Maine.
+For more information, contact .

 Saturday Guided Trips — Choose Your Style!